Setting up a home contact system

 What you need to give your home contact

 Before the event or activity, you need to make sure your home contact has:

 - Complete details of the activity or event (including locations, travel arrangements, routes, schedules, activities and expected return time).

-- The names of all participants with emergency contact telephone numbers during the event for each one - you can run a report in GO to produce this list.
+- The names of all participants with emergency contact telephone numbers during the event for each one.
 Sharing participants details with the home contact is part of Girlguiding’s procedures for keeping its members safe and is therefore a requirement for taking part in activities that are residential or off site.